Always & Forever (Eternal album): Single releases

+Critical reception

+Larry Flick from Billboard magazine wrote, "Already the darling of its native U.K., this charismatic group is more than just another factory-issued clique of new-jill swingers.
+On its debut disc, Always & Forever, slated for March release, songs like first single 'Stay', 'Save Our Love', and 'So Good' cover a necessary funk/hip-hop canvas with retro-disco and pop colors—not to mention nicely measured vocals that reveal more range than much of the competition.
+The songs, written and produced by a virtual army of well-regarded folks from both sides of the ocean, are well-structured and showcase the act's voices to excellent effect."

 Commercial performance

 Always & Forever was a huge success, peaking at number 2 on the UK Albums Chart, and was later certified 4× Platinum by the BPI for sales of over 1.2 million copies.
 The album spent over 76 weeks in the charts.
-After its release at the end of 1993, it slowly climbed the album chart peaking at No. 3 in May 1994 shortly after the release of the third single, "Just A Step From Heaven".
+After its release at the end of 1993, it slowly climbed the album chart peaking at No. 3 in May 1994 shortly after the release of the third single, "Just a Step from Heaven".
 The album stayed in the chart throughout 1994 becoming that year's third best-selling album in the UK, before climbing to No. 2 in January 1995.
 The album broke records for being the first to sell over one million copies in the UK by a female group.
 As of 2015, it is the only album by a debut act to contain six top 15 hits and the first album by a female group to be nominated for best album at the BRIT Awards.
 The album had an American release in March 1994, selling 81,000 copies by December 1994.